 SIAMS Report – February 2015

-At our school we aim to ensure that key Christian values underpin the unique ethos of our school and are central to everything we undertake.
-Explicit reference to these is often made during Collective Worship and they are a regular theme for exploration during class-based ‘Thought and Reflection’ sessions.
+At our school, we aim to ensure that key Christian values underpin the unique ethos of our school, and are central to everything we undertake.
+Explicit reference to these are often made during Collective Worship, and they are a regular theme for exploration during class-based ‘Thought and Reflection’ sessions.

 Our school has 5 Christian values that are embedded in school life.
 They are :-

 In the book of Genesis is the story of Joseph.
 How did he demonstrate these values through his life?